 Goals/Level 4: Participants identify and assess areas of stress in goal-routine regimens and design corrective measures to alleviate problems.
 The purpose is to strengthen participants’ capacity for self-evaluation, self-monitoring and self-regulation.

 Goals/Level 6: Called Goals/Master, the last digital badge in the series, reinforces intentional agency and the mentor’s model.
-Participants are trained in mentoring skills (The Mentor’s Model: Atman, 1992) and are then able to facilitate the development of goal-orientation and self-regulation skills for an aspiring goal-setter.
+Participants are trained in mentoring skills and are then able to facilitate the development of goal-orientation and self-regulation skills for an aspiring goal-setter.
 Mentoring skills include an understanding of the processes of striving and volition in the motivational make-up of an individual.
-The understanding includes the concept of Intentional Agency (Atman, 2015), a key factor in an individual’s commitment to long-term goal accomplishment.
+The understanding includes the concept of Intentional Agency, a key factor in an individual’s commitment to long-term goal accomplishment.
+(See The Mentor’s Model: Atman, 1992.)

 At all levels, participants are encouraged to make regular reports to the members of their support teams.
-They keep track of their progress toward goals with provided charts and in an optional smart phone app.
+They keep track of their progress toward goals with provided charts and in an optional web and/or mobile app.
 Students are mentored throughout the process by coaches involved in this project who have been trained in the processes of goal orientation and self-regulation.
-(Atman, 1987)

 Numerous studies have been undertaken related to self-care agency.
 (Kearney and Fleischer, 1979; Hanson and Bickel, 1985; Riesch and Hauck, 1988; McBride, 1991; Cutler, 2003; Sousa, Hartman, Miller and Carroll, 2008; Baker and Denyes, 2008; Skidmore, et al., 2010; DeVito Dabbs and Song, 2013).

-There are no boundaries for re-use of the Digital Badges/Goals.
-This method can go viral.
+There are few boundaries for re-use of the Goals digital badges.